 The other opening match-up saw 5POWER put against Brazil’s Sharks, which was also a very one-sided match.
 Sharks breezed passed the Chinese/Mongolian squad with a scoreline of 16-4.

 The group’s winners’ match, the last game to be played on day 1, ending at 2 AM, pitted the Swedish favorites against the Brazilian Sharks.
-The Sharks put up a fight, but couldn’t hold out, with fnatic eventually winning 16-8 and taking the first place in group C, as expected, securing their spot in the playoffs.
+The Sharks put up a fight, but couldn’t hold out. fnatic eventually won 16-8 and took the first place in group C, as expected, securing their spot in the playoffs.

 Sharks will have to fight for the second playoff spot tomorrow morning.
-Although, their opponent is still unknown as 5POWER and eNergy have yet to play their elimination match, which will also be played first thing on day 2.
+Their opponent is still unknown as 5POWER and eNergy have yet to play their elimination match.
+It will be played first thing on day 2.

 Group B

-While some could argue group B to be the easiest group, it produced some of the most tense and competitive matches.
+While some could argue group B to be the easiest group, it produced some of the tensest and competitive matches.
 TYLOO managed to secure their playoff spot by taking down both ECL.GG and Grayhound with a score of 16-14 in both games, making it out of groups.

-The local favorites, NASR, had less success, and even though they were aiming to reach the playoffs, they seemed to be a shadow of themselves today, losing to Grayhound 10-16 in the opening match and 0-2 (12-16 and 8-16) to ECL in the elimination match.
+The local favorites, NASR, had less success.
+Even though they were aiming to reach the playoffs, they seemed to be a shadow of themselves today.
+They lost to Grayhound 10-16 in the opening match and 0-2 (12-16 and 8-16) to ECL in the elimination match.
 The boys from UAE have sadly ended their run at this tournament and will be the first to depart Group B.

 As for ECL.GG and Grayhound, they both won a game and lost a game, so they’ll be facing each other in the best-of-three decider on day 2 to see who gets group B’s second playoff spot.